Creating Change Arts Trustee Learning Cohort

 Moral Leadership and Your Role as a Board Member

-Language, History, and Bias: How did we get here and what are we up against?
+Bias, Intersectionality, and Insular Networks: How did we get here and what are we up against?

 Led by Dr. Durell Cooper with special guest Rev. Ashley Lipscomb